-This is a question I get asked quite often since I decided to start ARC Virtual PA Services.
+Since starting ARC Virtual PA Services this is a question I get asked regularly.
 A Virtual Assistant, or VA, is the term used for skilled professionals, usually with an administrative background, who provide business support services from a remote location.

 Thanks to advances in technology, virtual assistants are able to work almost anywhere with ease.
 They are are becoming increasingly popular with entrepreneurs and small online businesses that could benefit from an extra pair of hands, but don’t want to employ another member of staff.
 However, the skills of a virtual assistant can be utilised by anyone who needs help with the running of their business.

 So what does a Virtual Assistant actually do?

 In theory, a virtual assistant can do pretty much anything other support staff can do, with the exception of making the coffee!
 However, the duties aren’t limited to admin work.
 Many virtual assistants offer a wide range of skills and services aside from standard admin work.